33kc/vectortable/README.md

 ## Usage

-To use the VectorTable Library in your C++ project, simply include the `table.hpp` header file in your source files.
+Add the header file to your project folder to use it

 ```cpp
 #include "table.hpp"